cecelot/cecelot/README.md

 ### hi! 👋🏻

-I'm a student with a passion for coding, with a particular interest in programming languages and operating systems.
+I'm a first-year student at Worcester Polytechnic Institute majoring in computer science, with a particular interest in programming languages and operating systems.

 - 🔭 I’m currently working on:
   - [Olly](https://github.com/alythical/olly), a game client and server for the two-player strategy board game, [Othello](https://en.wikipedia.org/wiki/Reversi)